lrogers1843/adventure-map-application/README.md

-yarn add lib, call in app/javascript/bundles/HelloWorld/components/HelloWorld.jsx, use there for UI monthly plugin seems broken, just going with range plugin instead also learned that inspect breaks some flatpickr features
+yarn add lib, call in app/javascript/bundles/HelloWorld/components/HelloWorld.jsx, use there for UI monthly plugin seems broken, just going with range plugin instead also learned that inspect breaks some flatpickr features skipped range plugin due to small buggyness on display, went with two inputs
+### filtering and updating
+achieved, just a small snag until saved map on state to provide reference for update functions
+### rails call for filter
+new call from component using JS fetch() new route @ activities/filter new controller method activities#filter to handle params and return JSON